AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/drip-nurturing/reports-and-notifications/the-engagement-dashboard.md

 >[!NOTE]
 >
->The engagement score is calculated 72 hours after each cast.&nbsp;Learn more about the [engagement score](understanding-the-engagement-score.md).
+>The engagement score is calculated 72 hours after each cast.
+Learn more about the [engagement score](understanding-the-engagement-score.md).

 ##  View the Engagement Dashboard {#view-the-engagement-dashboard}